Aseelalsaqer/reading-nots/class01.md

 * Tags act like containers.
 They tell you something about the information that lies between their opening and closing tags.

-Attributes provide additional information about the contents of an element.
+* Attributes provide additional information about the contents of an element.
 They appear on the opening tag of the element and are made up of two parts: a name and a value, separated by an equals sign.

+* DOCTYPE declaration to tell a browser which version of HTML the page is using.